khong1127/project-bird-ai/README.md

 # Hatch

 An app for birders to share their sightings with others in a simple and personable way.
-This implementation focuses on the concept of making posts, in particular writing the caption for the post.
+This implementation focuses on the concept of making posts, in particular writing the caption for the post, for which we will add an AI augmentation.

 ## Concept: Posting